david-w/david-w.github.io/Future Posts/Recapping_Video_card.md

 PIC OF SOLDERING GUN

 Yes, I know that's not the right tool for the job but I don't normally do electronics work so I don't have a soldering station.
 I also know it's never a good idea to use old capacitors to replace old failed capacitors.
 But I had nothing to lose really the card was already broken.
 I really like old tools.
 I have three newer soldering guns that don't work anywhere near as good as this old one.
 It gets red hot very fast. (and makes the room lights dim!)
 Everything I read about re-capping boards said you have to have a hot iron and work quickly.
-Heat can distroy components.
+Heat can destroy components.

 I was able to dig up an old motherboard that had the right value capacitors that still looked good.
 So I de-soldered them.

 PIC OF OLD CAPS AND NEW CAPS

 Then took the failed capacitors off the video card.

 PIC OF CARD NO CAPS